provider image

 pharmacist

 • Mark your injection dates on a calendar.
-Stelara (ustekinumab) isn't injected that often, so it can be hard to remember when your doses are scheduled.
+You don’t use Stelara (ustekinumab) very often, so it can be easy to forget.
+Keeping track helps you stay on schedule.

-• Let your provider know if you have a latex allergy.
-The needle cover of the Stelara (ustekinumab) prefilled syringe contains latex.
+• Tell your prescriber if you have a latex allergy.
+The needle cover of the Stelara (ustekinumab) prefilled syringe contains latex which could cause a reaction if you're sensitive to it.

-• Make sure you know how to properly inject Stelara (ustekinumab).
-Read the instructions for use to help you.
-Ask your provider or pharmacist if you have further questions.
+• Make sure you know how to inject Stelara (ustekinumab) the right way.
+Ask your prescriber or pharmacist if you have questions.

 More on Stelara (ustekinumab) tips